Nuclear and Hybrid Equations of State in Light of the Low-Mass Compact Star in HESS J1731-347: Nuclear Equations of State

 \section{Nuclear Equations of State}

-In this section, we test how well nuclear EOSs can meet the following astrophysical constraints: \begin{itemize} \item The mass measurement of pulsar J0740+6620 from Ref.~\cite{Riley:2021pdl}: $M=(2.072\pm0.066)~\Msolar$. \item The multimessenger constraints from Ref.~\cite{Pang:2021jta} using the NICER+XMM-Newton result of Miller et al.~\cite{Miller:2021qha}, which combines NICER and XMM-Newton observations of pulsars, tidal deformability constraints from two gravitational-wave detections -- GW170817 and GW190425, and detailed modeling of the kilonova AT2017gfo and the gamma-ray burst GRB170817A. \item The mass-radius measurement of the CCO in supernova remnant HESS J1731-347 reported in Ref.~\cite{superlight} with a low mass of \mbox{$M=0.77^{+0.20}_{-0.17}\,\Msolar$} and compact radius of \mbox{$R=10.4^{+0.86}_{-0.78}$ km}. \end{itemize} We sample over $500$ RMFTs within the \chiPT\ uncertainty band for pure neutron matter from Ref.~\cite{Tews:2018kmu} for densities between $0.5\,\nsat$ and $1.5\,\nsat$, where $\nsat=0.16$ $\mathrm{fm}^{-3}$ is the saturation density of isospin-symmetric nuclear matter.
+In this section, we test how well nuclear EOSs can meet the following astrophysical constraints: \begin{itemize} \item The mass measurement of pulsar J0740+6620 from Ref.~\cite{Riley:2021pdl}: $M=(2.072\pm0.066)\,\Msolar$. \item The multimessenger constraints from Ref.~\cite{Pang:2021jta} using the NICER+XMM-Newton result Ref.~\cite{Miller:2021qha}, which combines NICER and XMM-Newton observations of pulsars, tidal deformability constraints from two gravitational-wave detections -- GW170817 and GW190425, and detailed modeling of the kilonova AT2017gfo and the gamma-ray burst GRB170817A. \item The mass-radius measurement of the CCO in supernova remnant HESS J1731-347 reported in Ref.~\cite{superlight} with a low mass of \mbox{$M=0.77^{+0.20}_{-0.17}\,\Msolar$} and compact radius of \mbox{$R=10.4^{+0.86}_{-0.78}\,$km}. \end{itemize} We sample over $500$ RMFTs within the \chiEFT\ uncertainty band for pure neutron matter from Ref.~\cite{Tews:2018kmu} between baryon density $0.5\,\nsat$ and $1.5\,\nsat$, where $\nsat=0.16\,\mathrm{fm}^{-3}$ is the saturation density of isospin-symmetric nuclear matter.
 This guarantees that our RMFTs do not violate the best available theoretical constraints for pure neutron matter at zero temperature (Fig.~\ref{fig:chipt_sample}).
-We furthermore ensure that all sampled RMFTs reproduce known experimental and inferred properties of isospin-symmetric nuclear matter around saturation density \cite{Bethe:1971xm,Shlomo:2006incompressibility,Li:2019xxz}, see \cite{Alford:2022bpp} for more details.
-The sampled RMFTs have the same interaction terms as the well-established IU-FSU RMFT \cite{Fattoyev:2010mx}.
-To test for model-induced biases we add additional meson self-interaction terms and re-fit the model to the pressure curve obtained without the additional interaction terms.
-We find variations smaller than the uncertainties introduced by \chiPT\ which lead to only minor changes in the mass-radius curve.
-Below a baryon density of $n_B\approx0.25\ \nsat$ we attach the GPPVA(TM1e) crustal EOS from CompOSE \cite{compose:gppva_tm1e}.
-This crustal EOS combines the Baym-Pethick-Sutherland EOS \cite{Baym:1971pw} for densities below $n_B=0.002\, \mathrm{fm}^{-3}$ with a Thomas-Fermi calculation \cite{Grill:2014aea} using the TM1e RMFT \cite{Shen:2020sec} for the inner crust.
-The complete sampling, crust attachment procedure, and Lagrangian can be found in Ref.~\cite{Alford:2022bpp}.
-Varying the crust transition density between $0.1\nsat$ and $0.5\nsat$ and using different crustal EOSs influences $R(1.4\Msolar)$ and $R(0.7\Msolar)$ on the order of $\Delta R\approx 100$ m and has no major influence on the conclusions presented in this work.